 At each iteration, the interactions of each patch are evaluated, refining the patches and interactions as necessary.
-When all patches are done, the patch hierarchies are brought to a consistent state by pushpull step.
+When all patches are done, the patch hierarchies are brought to a consistent state by push-pull step.
 If the total energy change in the whole scene is above some threshold, the iterations should continue, otherwise it is not necessary to carry on the computation, hence we can output the energies of leaf level nodes in the scene.

 2.3.
-PARALLELIZATION OF RADIOSITY
+Parallelization of radiosity

-A parallel radiosity simulation system is proposed in [9], which uses perceptually-based calculations to control simulation process.
-In this work, a novel algorithm for computing radiosity solutions on DSM architectures is described, which uses a queue based scheduling system to process the sub-iterations - transfer of energy from a single source to a subset of the scene's receiver patches - eliminating the need for processor synchronization between iterations of the algorithm.
-Another parallel radiosity algorithm based on patch data circulation is proposed for distributed memory architectures [1].
+A parallel radiosity simulation system is proposed in [12], which uses perceptually-based calculations to control simulation process.
+In this work, a novel algorithm for computing radiosity solutions on distributed shared memory (DSM) architectures is described, which uses a queue based scheduling system to process the sub-iterations-transfer of energy from a single source to a subset of the scene's receiver patches-eliminating the need for processor synchronization between iterations of the algorithm.
+Another parallel radiosity algorithm based on patch data circulation is proposed for distributed memory architectures [2].
 Their work uses a global circulation scheme for parallel light distribution computations, reducing the total volume of concurrent communication.
+Renambot et al. also obtained good speed-ups on DSM architectures with their parallel radiosity implementations [19].

 Parallelization of hierarchical radiosity, on the other hand, is more challenging.
 The dynamic nature of the hierarchical radiosity algorithm makes it very hard to equally distribute the computations on numerous processors.
 Several approaches for parallel implementations of hierarchical radiosity were proposed.
-The work of Sillion et al. [16] demonstrated an extension to the hierarchical radiosity algorithms on DSM (distributed shared memory) architectures, in which a main process holds a queue of individual interactions, and when a processor finishes its job, it retrieves new interactions from this list, also enqueuing any new interactions resulting from subdivisions.
-A nearly perfect speed-up is obtained for some scenes (a speed-up of 39.4 on 40 processors), and good speed-ups are obtained in general (a speedup of 25.7 on 30 processors).
+The work of Sillion et al. [20] demonstrated an extension to the hierarchical radiosity algorithms on DSM architectures, in which a main process holds a queue of individual interactions, and when a processor finishes its job, it retrieves new interactions from this list, also enqueuing any new interactions resulting from subdivisions.
+A nearly perfect speed-up is obtained for some scenes (a speed-up of 39.4 on 40 processors), and good speed-ups are obtained in general (a speed-up of 25.7 on 30 processors).
 However, the slower shared memory is heavily used in this system, and the general computation process is slowed-down.